farooq-teqniqly/yt-azure-synapse-analytics/README.md

 Browse to that URL to open your workspace.

-# View CSV Files
+# Run the "Basic" Notebook

+Run a notebook that performs basic data exploration.

+1. In the navigation menu on the left, click **Develop**.
+2. Expand **Notebooks** and select **Basic**.
+3. On **line 2 of the first cell**, set the value of the `filesystem_endpoint` variable to the name of your file system endpoint.
+The file system endpoint can be found in the deployment script output.
+4. In the **Attach to** drop-down in the toolbar, select **sparkPool01**.
+5. Click **Run all**.
+6. The Spark cluster starts, and the code in the notebook is executed.

+> **NOTE**: It can take several minutes to start the Spark cluster.
+Subsequent runs of the notebook will be much faster.
+The cluster is configured to shut down after 30 minutes of inactivity.

+# Run the "K-means Clustering" Notebook

+Run a notebook that performs basic data exploration.

-1. In the navigation menu on the left, click **Data**.
+1. In the navigation menu on the left, click **Develop**.
-2. Click the **Linked** tab.
-3. Expand the **Azure Data Lake Storage Gen2** node in the tree view.
-4. The first child node is the Azure Synapse Workspace name.
-Expand that node and the child node is the name of the Azure Data Lake Filesystem (the name ends in **fs**).
-Click the file system node.
-5. Drill down into the **data** folder until you see the 53 CSV files listed.
+2. Expand **Notebooks** and select **K-means Clustering**.
+3. On **line 2 of the second cell**, set the value of the `filesystem_endpoint` variable to the name of your file system endpoint.
+The file system endpoint can be found in the deployment script output.
+4. In the **Attach to** drop-down in the toolbar, select **sparkPool01**.
+5. Click **Run all**.
+6. The Spark cluster starts, and the code in the notebook is executed.